bonfire-networks/needle/README.md

 ```

-> As you can see, to declare a pointable schema, we start by using `Needle.Pointable`, providing the name of our otp application, the source table's name in the database and our chosen sentinel ULID.
+> As you can see, to declare a pointable schema, we start by using `Needle.Pointable`, providing the name of our otp application, the source table's name in the database and our chosen sentinel UID.

 > We then call `pointable_schema` and define any fields we wish to put directly in the table.
 For the most part, `pointable_schema` is like Ecto's `schema` macro, except you do not provide the table name and let it handle the primary key.